All the Worlds' Monsters

 All the Worlds' Monsters is a series of fantasy role-playing game supplements published by Chaosium from 1977 to 1980.
 They were republished in PDF format in 2016.

 Contents

-Edited by Steve Perrin and Jeff Pimper, All the Worlds' Monsters is a fantasy game supplement that lists many monsters from the campaigns of Dungeon Masters across the US, none of which had been published for D&D before and most of which were original creations.
+Edited by Steve Perrin and Jeff Pimper, All the Worlds' Monsters is a fantasy game supplement that lists many monsters from the campaigns of Dungeon Masters across the US, none of which had been published for Dungeons & Dragons (D&D) before and most of which were original creations.
 There are three volumes, and the first volume predates the Advanced Dungeons & Dragons Monster Manual by several months: